 GeneCards Summary for TNNC1 Gene

 TNNC1 (Troponin C1, Slow Skeletal And Cardiac Type) is a Protein Coding gene.
-Diseases associated with TNNC1 include cardiomyopathy, dilated, 1z and cardiomyopathy, hypertrophic, 13.
-Among its related pathways are cGMP-PKG signaling pathway and Calcium signaling pathway.
+Diseases associated with TNNC1 include Cardiomyopathy, Dilated, 1Z and Cardiomyopathy, Hypertrophic, 13.
+Among its related pathways are Cardiac conduction and Hypertrophic cardiomyopathy (HCM).
 GO annotations related to this gene include calcium ion binding and actin filament binding.
-An important paralog of this gene is CABP2.
+An important paralog of this gene is TNNC2.

 UniProtKB/Swiss-Prot for TNNC1 Gene

 Troponin is the central regulatory protein of striated muscle contraction.
 Tn consists of three components: Tn-I which is the inhibitor of actomyosin ATPase, Tn-T which contains the binding site for tropomyosin and Tn-C. The binding of calcium to Tn-C abolishes the inhibitory action of Tn on actin filaments.